 If a variable assignment is immediately preceeded by a comment whose

-lines begin with the special marker "#:
+lines begin with the special marker "#:", or is

 followed on the same line by such a comment, then it is treated as a